-Robert A. Caro's The Years of Lyndon Johnson Set Cambridge University Press This is a book of reflections by A.A. members for A.A. members.
+Power Broker tells the story of Robert Moses, the single most powerful man in New York for almost half a century and the greatest builder America (and probably the world) has ever known.
+Without ever once being elected to office, he created for himself a position of supreme and untouchable authority, allowing him to utterly reshape the city of New York, turning it into the city we know today, while at the same time blighting the lives of millions and remaining accountable to no one.
+First published in 1974, this monumental classic is now widely acknowledged to be one of the greatest books of its kind.
+The Encyclopaedia Britannica Knopf This is a book of reflections by A.A. members for A.A. members.
 It was first published in 1990 to fulfill a long-felt need within the Fellowship for a collection of reflections that moves through the calendar year--one day at a time.
 Each page contains a reflection on a quotation from A.A.
-Conferenceapproved literature, such as Alcoholics Anonymous, Twelve Steps and Twelve Traditions.
+Conference-approved literature, such as Alcoholics Anonymous, Twelve Steps and Twelve Traditions.
 As Bill Sees It and other books.
-These members of the A.A.
+These reflections were submitted by members of the A.A.
 Fellowship who were not professional writers, nor did they speak for A.A. but only for themselves, from their own experiences in sobriety.
-Thus the book offers sharing, day by day, from a broad cross section of members, which focuses on the Three
+Thus the book offers sharing, day by day, from a broad cross section of members, which focuses on the